geocoders/geocodejson-spec/draft/README.md

   // the GeocodeJSON spec that is implemented by this instance.
   "version": "0.1.0",

   // OPTIONAL.
 Default: null.
+The licence of the data.
+In case of multiple sources,
+  // and then multiple licences, can be an object with one key by source.
+  "licence": "ODbL",

+  // OPTIONAL.
+Default: null.
+The attribution of the data.
+In case of multiple sources,
+  // and then multiple attributions, can be an object with one key by source.
+  "attribution": "OpenStreetMap Contributors",

+  // OPTIONAL.
+Default: null.
 The query that has been issued to trigger the
   // search.
   "query": "24 allée de Bercy 75012 Paris",